annleeli/EatTheSweets/README.md

 4. Bonus points if all sweets in a level is collected

 # Credits
-* Graphics are mostly from MapleStory
+* Sprites and graphical elements are mostly from MapleStory
   * all UI elements are created by me
 * Song is Just Be Friends by Vocaloid
 * BSprite.tu by [Bacchus](http://compsci.ca/v3/viewtopic.php?t=8108&highlight=bsprite)